For MS Word 2000, 2002, 2003, 2007, 2010 and 2013 –

 Please install and test the trial version of Antioch before you pay for it.
 In case of difficulty with installation, email me and I will do my best to help you.

 Registration for a single user costs US$50.00 or equivalent in other currency.
 You can pay online by card through a secure site run by SWReg.
-Other methods of payment are described in the Antioch manual and help file.
+EU residents, please note that SWReg charges VAT at the local rate for your country.
+If you prefer, you can pay me in cash by post without VAT; please email me for details.
 Discounts are offered for multiple licences at schools, colleges and universities: please ask about this.

 To register online click here.